Skip to contents

 A SpatRaster object (see terra::rast()) where each layer corresponds to a color channel of img:

-• If img has at least 3 channels (e.g. layers), the result would have an additional property setting the layers 1 to 3 as the Red, Green and Blue channels.
+• If img has at least 3 channels (e.g. layers), the result will have an additional property setting the layers 1 to 3 as the Red, Green and Blue channels with names "r" "g" "b" and alpha (if applicable).

-• If img already has a definition or RGB values (this may be the case for tiff/tif files) the result would keep that channel definition.
+• If img already has a definition or RGB values (this may be the case for tiff/tif files) the result will keep that channel definition.

 Details